rukh-debug/vstatus/README.md

 > ext install rubennnk.vstatus

 Or you can do it manually.
+Search `vstatus` and install.

 6. Open the extension's settings by navigating to **File > Preferences > Settings** or using the keyboard shortcut **Ctrl+Comma (,)**.

 7. Configure the following settings:

 - `vstatus.interval`: Specifies the interval (in seconds) at which vstatus extracts workspace information. `Default: 10`.
 Sending a request to server each 10 secon makes 1 vercel KV query.
 On hobby tier of vercel, you can send 30,000 KV query per month.
 So use calculate and set it accordingly.

 - `vstatus.serverurl`: This is the URL of the deployed server.
 Provide the URL where the server is hosted and accessible. `eg. https://vstatus.verel.app`